jmcantrell/arch-bootstrap/README.md

 Any wireless connections created during the install will be persisted to the installed system.

-If [installing in a VirtualBox virtual machine][12], the guest utilities will be enabled and the privileged user will be added to the `vboxsf` group.
+If [installing as a VirtualBox guest][12], the guest utilities will be enabled and the privileged user will be added to the `vboxsf` group.

 ## Configuration